Sort 81 Discussions, By:

 Why are you grouping it by district.
 Possibly, the program is trying to calculate multiple avg. values and throws a error.

-select round(avg(population),0) from city
+select truncate(avg(population),0) from city